 Guidelines for Conflicts of Interest (COI)

+AACVPR follows the Accreditation Council for Continuing Medical Education (ACCME) standards for integrity and independence in continuing education.
+As noted in the ACCME standards, the educational provider is responsible for identifying relevant financial relationships between individuals in control of educational content and ineligible companies, and managing these to ensure they do not introduce commercial bias into the education.

+Financial relationships of any dollar amount are defined as relevant if the educational content is related to the business lines or products of the ineligible company.

+Owners or employees of ineligible companies must be excluded from controlling content or participating as planners or faculty in accredited education.
+“Ineligible companies” are defined by the ACCME as those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
+Learn more about the “ineligible company” definition here.

-Education planners must be able to show that everyone (including the planners themselves) who is in a position to control the content of an activity has disclosed all relevant financial relationships with any commercial interest.
-AACVPR follows the Accreditation Council for Continuing Medical Education (ACCME) definition of financial relationships as those in which the individual benefits by receiving a salary, royalty, intellectual property rights, consulting fee, honoraria for promotional speakers’ bureau, ownership interest (eg, stocks, stock options or other ownership interest, excluding diversified mutual funds), or other financial benefit.
-Financial benefits are usually associated with roles such as employment, management position, independent contractor (including contracted research), consulting, speaking and teaching, membership on advisory committees or review panels, board membership, and other activities from which remuneration is received, or expected in any amount occurring within the past 12 months.
-(ACCME, 2016)
+Education provider must be able to show that everyone (including the planners themselves) who is in a position to control the content of an activity has disclosed all relevant financial relationships with ineligible companies.

 An individual who refuses to disclose relevant financial relationships will be disqualified from participation in the event as a planning committee member, a teacher, or presenter.

-All presenters must disclose to learners any relevant financial relationship(s), and include the following information: The name of the individual; The name of the commercial interest(s); The nature of the relationship the person has with each commercial interest.
+All presenters must disclose to learners any relevant financial relationship(s) and include the following information: The name of the individual; The name of the commercial interest(s); The nature of the relationship the person has with each commercial interest.
 If there are no relevant financial relationships to report, the presenter may list “no relevant disclosures.”

 “Disclosure” must never include the use of a corporate logo, trade name or a product-group message of an ACCME-defined commercial interest.

-For more information on the ACCME definition of financial relationships and conflicts of interest, please visit: http://www.accme.org/printpdf/requirements/accreditation-requirements-cme-providers/policies-and-definitions/financial-relationships-and-conflicts-interest

-It is the responsibility of the Program Planning Committee to ensure that all speakers and presenters are made aware of the rules and regulations regarding conflict of interest
+It is the responsibility of the Program Planning Committee to ensure that all speakers and presenters are made aware of the rules and regulations regarding conflict of interest.

 Determining Qualifications for Presenters